Huy-Ngo/acanban/docs/source/requirements/use-case-model.rst

 Basic Flow
 """"""""""

-1. Student request to complete task(s) in the task list.
+1. Student requests to complete task(s) in the task list.
-2. System receive the request and request Student to hand in evidences.
+2. System receives the request and requests Student to hand in evidences.
-3. Student submit files or image as evidences.
+3. Student submits files or image as evidences.
-4. System receive evidences and mark task(s) as completed.
+4. System receives evidences and marks task(s) as completed.

 Alternative Flow
 """"""""""""""""

 No evidences provided
-   In step 3, if student did not submit files, the system display an alert message and terminate the operation.
+   In step 3, if Student do not submit files, the system will display an alert message and terminate the operation.

 Empty files provided
-   In step 4, if student submit empty files, the system display an alert message and terminate the operation.
+   In step 4, if Student submits empty files, the system will display an alert message and terminate the operation.

 Special Requirements
 ^^^^^^^^^^^^^^^^^^^^